Farzana Serang, Executive Director - firstname.lastname@example.org

 In 2012, Farzana graduated from the Department of Urban Studies and Planning at MIT, where she received a Masters in City Planning focused on community and economic development.
 She also holds a Bachelor of Arts in Political Science and Anthropology from the University of California, Berkeley, and an Associate of Arts degree in early childhood education.

-Along with her partner, she is the proud parent of a 2-month old urban garden.
+Along with her partner, she is the proud parent of a young, but growing urban garden.